AyushJam/isethdrsensor/README.md

 ### Python libraries for RGBW rendering

-To run the demosaicing code, we need to install a Python environment within Matlab](https://github.com/ISET/isetcam/wiki/Related-software), and then add in the Python libraries specified in the file (isethdrsensor/utility/python/requirements.txt).
+To run the demosaicing code, we need to install an [ISECam Python environment within Matlab](https://github.com/ISET/isetcam/wiki/Related-software), and then add in the Python libraries specified in the file (isethdrsensor/utility/python/requirements.txt).
 These libraries are used by the neural network code that performs the demosaicing and denoising here.

 To install the requirements, you can use
 ```